Thursday, July 9, 2026

 As a history nerd, Charles Harrington started just right for me with a concise yet detailed history of tarot cards, how they evolved, how they went from simple entertainment to divination, and more.
 My favorite part was the answer about where reversals came from!
 It's been a mystery for a long time for me as a reader, so finally uncovering the reason why has been life-changing.

 I'm always skeptical about books that promise things like "the book you’ve been waiting for," but Tarot & Oracle Card Reading For Dummies gets very close.
 And I'm absolutely in love with it!
 The research is very thorough, the explanations are simple (not in vain, it is intended for dummies), and the fun facts along the way were the cherry on top.
 What could have made it better?
-Not mentioning so often "more about this in chapter X Y Z" because, as much as it can be useful sometimes, it took me out of the reading after a while.
+Not mentioning so often "more about this in chapter X Y Z".
+It seems to be a constant in this "for Dummies" series, and as much as it can be useful sometimes, it took me out of the reading after a while because of how many times this happened; this is out of the author's control, obviously, so shame on you, editors!

 Obviously, all parts of it are valuable, but if I should pick one, it would be the fifth and last part of the book, compromised of chapters 14 and 15.
 They go straight to the point about several details you'd better keep in mind when using your cards, something that I always welcome when it comes from a seasoned reader like Charles Harrington.